OT-64 SKOT

-Until the early 1970s Czechoslovakia and Poland produced around 4,500 OT-64 SKOTs of all variants, just under a third of which were exported.
+Until the early 1970s Czechoslovakia and the Polish People's Republic produced around 4,500 OT-64 SKOTs of all variants, just under a third of which were exported.
 In 2002, the modernization of the SKOT transporter began in Poland.
 The work resulted in the KTO Ryś prepared by Wojskowe Zakłady Mechaniczne No. 5 from Poznań.

 History

-OT-64 was intended to replace the halftrack OT-810, which was nearly identical to the German Sd.Kfz.
+The OT-64 was intended to replace the halftrack OT-810, which was nearly identical to the German Sd.Kfz.
 251 from World War II.
 The first prototype was built in 1959.
-In 1961 the first sample series were built and starting from October 1963 the vehicles were produced in Lublin, Poland by Fabryka Samochodów Ciężarowych.
-Serial production of the transporter started at FSC in Lublin (Poland) on October 12, 1963.
+In 1961 the first sample series were built.
+From October 1963 the vehicles were produced in Lublin, Poland by Fabryka Samochodów Ciężarowych.
 The Polish plant acted as an assembly plant.
-Components of the propulsion system and power transmission (engine Tatra, transmission Praga and chassis) were imported from Czechoslovakia.
-Armored hulls and towers (Huta in Ostrowiec Świętokrzyski and Huta Częstochowa), elements of the suspension system (Huta Stalowa Wola) and on-board armaments (Zakłady Mechaniczne in Tarnów) were manufactured in Poland.
-Production ended on July 22, 1971.
-Of the 4,500 OT-64s produced, 2,500 of them were obtained by the Polish army, and 2,000 of them by the Czechoslovak army.
+Components of the propulsion system and power transmission, Tatra engine, Praga transmission and chassis, were imported from Czechoslovakia.

+Armored hulls and turrets (Huta in Ostrowiec Świętokrzyski and Huta Częstochowa), elements of the suspension system (Huta Stalowa Wola) and on-board armaments (Zakłady Mechaniczne in Tarnów) were manufactured in Poland.
+Production ended in July 1971.
+Of the 4,500 OT-64s produced, 2,500 were obtained by the Polish army, and 2,000 by the Czechoslovak army.
 They were also acquired by the Hungarian army.
 Later, after introducing the BMP-1 infantry fighting vehicles into service, SKOT transporters were exported to other countries.
-Today they are gradually being replaced by newer vehicles.
+Today, they are gradually being replaced by newer vehicles.